puppetlabs-toy-chest/pdk-planning/RFCs/0000-expand-new-task.md

 - Users should be able to specify what language they plan to implement a new task in and PDK should generate a language-appropriate scaffold.

-- Users should be able to easily convert existing scripts into Bolt Tasks using PDK.

 - Users should be able to more easily author "cross-platform" and "shared implementation" tasks.

 ## Proposed Implementation Design